gsamokovarov/web-console/README.markdown

 ### config.web_console.command

 By default, _Web Console_ will run `Rails.root.join('bin/rails console)` to
 spawn you a fresh Rails console.
+If the relative `bin/rails` does not exist, it doesn't exist, `rails console` will be run.

 One of the advantages of being a [VT100] emulator is that _Web Console_ can run most of your terminal applications.